-Colin was enrolled at Columbia College before becoming a Russian language student at Irkutsk State Linguistic University in Irkutsk, Russia, where he had hoped to work as a translator at the U.S. Embassy.
+Colin was enrolled at Columbia College before becoming a Russian language student at Irkutsk State Linguistic University in Irkutsk, Russia in 2013, where he had hoped to one day work as a translator at the U.S. Embassy.
 Irkutsk is located northwest of Lake Baikal in the Province of Siberia.
 Lake Baikal is the largest and deepest freshwater lake on Earth, and one of Colin’s favorite places to explore.

 Siberia is an extensive province, stretching from the Ural Mountains east to the coast of the Pacific Ocean, covering an area more than 5 million square miles.
 Colin was enthralled by Russia, with its vast wilderness in Siberia and the mix of cultures converging from various parts of the Asian continent, he fell in love with the land and the people.

 How tragic it is then, that in a place and among the people that he loved, would arise the tragic ending of his life.

 On the morning of March 27, 2016, in the resort village of Arshan, located in the Republic of Buryatia, Russia, Colin vanished before dawn.
 He had been staying in a cabin there while on a hiking trip.
 Arshan is a popular little town on the edge of Tunka National Park, located just three hours drive west of Irkutsk.

 In the days that followed people began searching for him, including a professional search and rescue team, but no one could find any sign of him.
 On the eighth day of Colin missing and after his mother had arrived to join in the search, Colin’s body was found not quite a mile away from his cabin, under a tree outside the village.